imbo/imbo/docs/installation/configuration.rst

         // ...
     );

-More about how to achieve this in the :doc:`../develop/custom_adapters` chapter.
+You can read more about how to achieve this in the :doc:`../develop/custom_adapters` chapter.

 .. _configuration-event-listeners:

 Event listeners - ``eventListeners``
 ------------------------------------

-Imbo also supports event listeners that you can use to hook into Imbo at different phases without having to edit Imbo itself.
+Imbo support event listeners that you can use to hook into Imbo at different phases without having to edit Imbo itself.
 An event listener is simply a piece of code that will be executed when a certain event is triggered from Imbo.
 Event listeners are added to the ``eventListeners`` part of the configuration array as associative arrays.
 If you want to disable some of the default event listeners simply specify the same key in your configuration file and set the value to ``null`` or ``false``.
+Keep in mind that not all event listeners should be disabled.

 Event listeners can be configured in the following ways:

-1) A string representing a class name of a class implementing the Imbo\EventListener\ListenerInteface interface:
+1) A string representing a class name of a class implementing the ``Imbo\EventListener\ListenerInteface`` interface:

 .. code-block:: php